["learn"]

 Three Indian Winter cocktails on a table in a modern Indian home lounge

 Cardamom is known as the queen of spices, and in this Indian cocktail recipe, she adds exotic flavours and a touch of class.
-The Indian Winter is a spiced vodka take on the classic Whiskey Sour.
+The Indian Winter is a spiced vodka take on the classic Whisky Sour.
 To make one, start by preparing the honey cardamom simple syrup.

-Make it with: Wild Turkey Bourbon 101
+• 45 ml Wild Turkey Bourbon 101

 8. Mango Mojito